Department of Justice is now the Department of Communities and Justice. Find out more >

 Sample: Application for reduction of payment of divorce or decree of nullity – financial hardship

-For more information about a reduction in divorce fees, see Guidelines for reduced fee - divorce and decree of nullity application on the Federal Circuit Court of Australia website.
+For more information about a reduction in divorce fees, see Guidelines for reduced fee - divorce and decree of nullity application on the Federal Circuit and Family Court of Australia website.